VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 I do not plan to develop new features anytime soon.
 Maybe, some smaller improvements and fixes.

 Thank you for reading the article!

+*And, thank you, [Krystyna Svirbyy](https://www.linkedin.com/in/krystyna-svirbyy/), for reviewing the article.*